-- The Fund seeks to participate in a portion of the gains experienced by AMD. - The Fund seeks to generate monthly income, which is not dependent on the price appreciation of AMD.
+- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of the Underlying Security. - The Fund seeks to participate in a portion of the gains experienced by the Underlying Security.

-That is, although the Fund may not fully participate in gains in AMD's stock price, the Fund's portfolio is designed to generate income.
+That is, although the Fund may not fully participate in gains in the Underlying Security's stock price, the Fund's portfolio is designed to generate income.

-An Investment in the Fund is not an investment in AMD
+An Investment in the Fund is not an investment in the Underlying Security.

-- The Fund's strategy will cap its potential gains if AMD shares increase in value. - The Fund's strategy is subject to all potential losses if AMD shares decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in AMD. - Fund shareholders are not entitled to any AMD dividends.
+- The Fund's strategy will capture only a portion of its potential gains if the Underlying Security's stock price increase in value. - The Fund's strategy is subject to all potential losses if the Underlying Security's stock price decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in the Underlying Security. - Fund shareholders are not entitled to any Underlying Security dividends.

-Additional information regarding AMD is also set forth below.
+Additional information regarding the Underlying Security is also set forth below.

-The Fund's Use of AMD Option Contracts
+The Fund's Use of Underlying Security Option Contracts

-As part of the Fund's synthetic covered call strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the value of the price returns of AMD.
+As part of the Fund's synthetic covered call strategy and synthetic covered call spread strategy, the Fund will purchase and sell a combination of standardized exchangetraded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the value of the price returns of the Underlying Security.

-- In general, an option contract gives the purchaser of the option contract the right to purchase (for a call option) or sell (for a put option) the underlying asset (like shares of AMD) at a specified price (the "strike price"). - If exercised, an option contract obligates the seller to deliver shares (for a sold or "short" call) or buy shares (for a sold or "short" put) of the underlying asset at a specified price (the "strike price"). - Options contracts must be exercised or traded to close within a specified time frame, or they expire.
+- In general, an option contract gives the purchaser of the option contract the right to purchase (for a call option) or sell (for a put option) the underlying asset (like shares of the Underlying Security) at a specified price (the "strike price"). - If exercised, an option contract obligates the seller to deliver shares (for a sold or "short" call) or buy shares (for a sold or "short" put) of the underlying asset at a specified price (the "strike price"). - Options contracts must be exercised or traded to close within a specified time frame, or they expire.
 See the chart in section "Fund Portfolio" below for a description of the option contracts utilized by the Fund.